 There is also a block of apartments called Freddies.
 They are cool if there is a few of you as you can cook and share a bathroom between just a few of you in a little two bedroom apartment.
 You've got to get in touch with Rob who lives a few doors before Alton's Dive shop (past Utlia Watersports and past Utila Dive Centre).
 He's a top bloke and can help you out.

 It's worth calling and emailing before hand if you are going near peak times (summer, semana santa (easter), sunjam).
-Just reply to this thread if you want some more details and I can post some email and phone contact details. almost 10 years ago
+Just reply to this thread if you want some more details and I can post some email and phone contact details. over 10 years ago

 The Lighthouse is hands down the best place to stay on Utila...
 Thelma runs the best inn imaginable...
 You'll love it!